mcandre/toys/c/magic/README.md

 # CONTRIBUTING

-For more details on developing tinyrick itself, see [DEVELOPMENT.md](DEVELOPMENT.md).
+For more details on developing magic itself, see [DEVELOPMENT.md](DEVELOPMENT.md).